muyuncai/muyuncai.github.io/markdownReference.markdown

 title: Markdown
 ---

-This page is a reference & testing ground for Markdown
+This page is a reference & showcase for Markdown

 <h1>{{ "Hello World!" | downcase }}</h1>
 {{page.my_number}}